Diffuse galaxy cluster emission at 168 MHz within the Murchison Widefield Array Epoch of Reionization 0-hour field: Results

 \subsubsection{Abell 2721}

-Fig. \ref{fig:a2721} shows Abell 2721 (MCXC J0006.0-3443; PSZ1 G352.35-77.66) which has a redshift of $z=0.114412 \pm 0.000334$ (\citealt{zgz06}) with mass $M_{\mathrm{YZ,}500} = 3.77^{+0.35}_{-0.37} \times 10^{14} M_{{\odot}}$ \citepalias{planck15} and X-ray luminosity $L_{500} = 1.809494 \times 10^{37} \si{\watt}$ \citepalias{pap+11}.
-Diffuse radio emission is seen at 168 \si{\mega\hertz} offset to the east of the cluster centre (Obj.
-A in Fig. \ref{fig:a2721}).
-No emission is detected at 1.4 \si{\giga\hertz} in NVSS, 843 \si{\mega\hertz} in SUMSS, or 147.5 \si{\mega\hertz} in TGSS above their respective $\sim$3$\sigma$ levels.
-The lack of emission seen in NVSS or SUMSS suggests a steep spectral index, however the lack of emission in TGSS is likely due to lack of sensitivity.
-As part of the ATCA REXCESS Diffuse Emission Survey (ARDES), deep 1.4 and 2.1 \si{\giga\hertz} imaging of the cluster was obtained with the ATCA, finding no evidence of a halo \citep{sjp16}.
-Given that Abell 2721 was one of the more disturbed clusters in the ARDES sample, the lack of radio halo in the ATCA imaging was previously noted and an upper limit to the 1.4 \si{\giga\hertz} flux density is provided by (Shakouri et al. submitted): $S_{1.4} \leq 7$ \si{\milli\jansky}.
-We estimate the LLS of the diffuse emission to be $\sim$460 \si{\kilo\parsec}.
-As the source is blended with the two nearby sources, NVSS~J000553-344434 and NVSS~J000614-344730 to the west and south respectively, we use \textsc{aegean} to measureme the flux density. \textsc{aegean} is able to separate the three sources, and returns a flux density of the diffuse source of $S_{168} = 54 \pm 14$ \si{\milli\jansky}.
-The other sources a measured to have flux densities of $234 \pm 23$ \si{\milli\jansky} and $276 \pm 27$ \si{\milli\jansky} for NVSS~J000553-344434 and NVSS~J000614-344730 respectively.
-We use the 168 \si{\mega\hertz} flux density with the ATCA 1.4 \si{\giga\hertz} limit to place a limit on the spectral index of $\alpha \leq -0.96 \pm 0.12$.
-The right panel of Fig. \ref{fig:a2721} shows the REXCESS X-ray data overlaid with MWA contours.
-We see that the X-ray emission sits at the centre of the cluster, whereas the diffuse emission seen only at 168 \si{\mega\hertz} is offset towards the east.
-While there is the possibility that this is a cluster halo, elongated along the E-W direction and partially obscured by the emission from NVSS J000553-344434, it is more likely that this is a radio relic akin to the relics seen in Abell 0013 or Abell 0085.
-This candidate relic may be projected onto the centre of the cluster, and its reasonably flat spectral index compared to other relics would be consistent with a younger, more centrally located source in the early stages of propagation.
-Hence because of its offset and size, and in the absence of any available polarimetry, we classify this new diffuse emission as a candidate radio relic.
+{Fig.~\ref{fig:a2721} shows Abell 2721.} Diffuse radio emission is seen at 168~MHz offset to the east of the cluster centre (Obj.~A).
+The lack of emission seen in the NVSS or SUMSS suggests a steep spectral index, and a lack of emission in TGSS is likely due to lack of sensitivity.
+We estimate LAS of the emission to be $\sim4.0$~arcmin (LLS of $\sim$500~kpc).
+As part of the ATCA {\sffamily REXCESS} Diffuse Emission Survey (ARDES), deep 1.4 and 2.1~GHz imaging of the cluster was obtained with the ATCA, finding no evidence of a halo \citep{sjp16}.
+An upper limit to the emission is $S_{1400} \leq 7$~mJy (Shakouri, private comms.).
+After subtraction of the blended point sources, we find $S_{168} = 54 \pm 14$~mJy for the extended emission, resulting in $\alpha_{168}^{1400} \leq -0.96 \pm 0.12$. \corrs{The} right panel of Fig.~\ref{fig:a2721} shows the {\sffamily {\sffamily REXCESS}} X-ray data overlaid with MWA contours.
+The extended radio emission is offset from the X-ray peak, ruling out a halo.
+A relic-type source is possible, but the spectral index likely rules out a phoenix.
+We suggest this source may be a relic viewed somewhat along the line of sight, and consider it a candidate radio relic.